ArneCL/BlogPosts/scala-try-catch-finally-with-scala-util-try.md

 And then finally we match if the `Try` value is a success or failure.

-We've done a couple of things:
+We've done a few things:

 * The `finally` code is no longer indented
+* Our lines no longer starts with `{ keyword`
 * The code that either returns or fails is at the end now

 This arguable makes things more readable.